Claus Moser, Baron Moser: Family and early years

 Claus Adolf Moser was born in Berlin in 1922.
 His father was Dr Ernst (Ernest) Moser (1885–1957), owner of the private bank Ernst Moser & Co. in Berlin (est. 1902, liquidated in 1938).
 His mother was Lotte (née Goldberg, 1897–1976), a talented amateur musician.
-In 1936 he moved to England with his parents and his brother Heinz Peter August.
-He went to Frensham Heights School and the London School of Economics (LSE).
-Despite being Jewish, in 1940, he was interned as an enemy alien in Huyton Camp.
+The spouses also had an elder son, Claus's brother Heinz Peter August.
+Their house was a centre of attraction, visited by many intellectuals and musicians of the time.
+Claus Moser learned to play the piano from the age of seven and became an accomplished musician.
+In 1936, in order to escape Nazi persecution, the family fled to England.
+Moser went to Frensham Heights School and the London School of Economics (LSE).
+At this point, he dreamed about becoming a professional musician.
+However, his music teacher advised him against it, saying that ‘music is much more enjoyable if one's financial situation does not depend on it’.